Livestock along the route

 To the right of the path there are a series of mounds.
-These are the remains of an Iron Age fort.
-The magnificent views from here meant the inhabitants of the fort could see their enemies for miles around.
+These are the remains of one of at least 32 Iron Age forts found on the Gower Peninsula.
+The magnificent views from here enabled inhabitants of the fort to see their enemies for miles around.

-Where the surfaced track bears sharp left, walk straight on following a wide grass path towards the coastguard lookout where you will have a spectacular view of the Worms Head.
-The coastguard lookout was built in Victorian times and is now staffed by volunteers.
+Where the surfaced track bears sharp left, walk straight on, following a wide grass path towards the National Coastwatch Institute (NCI) lookout.
+From here, you'll have spectacular view of the Worm's Head.
+The lookout was built in Victorian times and is now manned by volunteers.

 Rhosili Village, grid ref: SS414881